swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 └── params.yaml
 ```

 Explore the codebase and try to understand the content of the files.
-You have a summary of each file in the the directory.
+You have a summary of each file in the working directory.

 | **File**              | **Description**                                   | **Input**                             | **Output**                                                        |
 |-----------------------|---------------------------------------------------|---------------------------------------|-------------------------------------------------------------------|